-Our authorized share capital consists of (i) common shares, (ii) Cumulative First Preferred Shares, consisting of Series A Shares, Series B Shares, Series C Shares, Series D Shares, Series F Shares and Series G Shares, and (iii) Preferred Shares, Series E. As of December 31, 2015, our issued and outstanding share capital was as follows:
+Our authorized share capital consists of (i) common shares, (ii) Cumulative First Preferred Shares, consisting of Series A Shares, Series B Shares, Series C Shares, Series D Shares, Series F Shares and Series G Shares, and (iii) Preferred Shares, Series E. As of December 31, 2016, our issued and outstanding share capital was as follows:

-- 95,983,176 common shares outstanding, of which 77,812,366 were held by Quebecor and 18,170,810 were held by Capital CDPQ; and - 430,000 Cumulative First Preferred Shares, Series G, outstanding, all of which were held by 9101-0835 Québec Inc., an indirect wholly-owned subsidiary of Quebecor Media.
+• 95,983,176 common shares outstanding, of which 77,812,366 were held by Quebecor and 18,170,810 were held by Capital CDPQ.

 Holders of our common shares are entitled, subject to the rights of the holders of any Preferred Shares, to receive such dividends as our Board of Directors shall determine in its discretion.
+In 2016, the Board of Directors of Quebecor Media declared and made a distribution in the form of a reduction of paid-up capital of our common shares in the amount of \$100 million.
 In 2015, the Board of Directors of Quebecor Media declared and paid aggregate cash dividends on our common shares of \$75 million and declared and made a distribution in the form of a reduction of paid-up capital of our common shares in the amount of \$25 million.
 In 2014, the Board of Directors of Quebecor Media declared and paid aggregate cash dividends on our common shares of \$100 million.
-In 2013, the Board of Directors of Quebecor Media declared and paid aggregate cash dividends on our common shares of \$100 million.
-In 2013, the Board of Directors of Quebecor Media declared and paid aggregate cash dividends on our common shares of \$100 million.
 We currently expect, to the extent permitted by our Articles of Incorporation, the terms of our indebtedness and applicable law, to continue to pay dividends to our shareholders or reduce paid-up capital in the future.